Computer Based Exam Administration Rules, Regulations, Process & Procedures

-Computer Based Testing is an alternative to Paper Based Exam testing and is offered by IASSC as a courtesy to approved providers.
+Computer Based Testing is offered by IASSC as a courtesy to approved providers.
 Arrangements must be made in advance to schedule IASSC Computer Based Testing sessions.
-The following contents define the protocol for conducting IASSC Computer Based Testing and Proctors must review and attest to understanding this protocol.
+The following computer based exam administration rules define the protocol for conducting IASSC Computer Based Testing and Proctors must review and attest to understanding this protocol.

 1. Preparation for Examination

 a.
 Confirm the identity of each Candidate in attendance.